mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   </li>
 </ul>

-> Overall, I think the prelim exams were very demanding, but I felt that the entire year was solid preparation that gave us the tools to succeed.

 After going through the stress of studying for hours each day, I felt a great sense of confidence after passing prelims and am now really looking forward to the next year of classes.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">